dockstore/dockstore/_docs/advanced-features.md

 ## WDL Launcher Configuration

-By default, WDL tools/workflows will automatically be ran with [cromwell](https://github.com/broadinstitute/cromwell) 36.
+By default, WDL tools/workflows will automatically be run with [cromwell](https://github.com/broadinstitute/cromwell) 36.
 Additionally, you can override the cromwell version in your `~/.dockstore/config` using:
 ```
 cromwell-version = 39